alreich/abstract_algebra/docs/groups_etc.rst

+Following Python convention, the representation (``__repr__``) of an algebra can be used to construct the same algebra, via cut-and-paste.

-Printing an algebra converts it to a string containing its class name, algebra name, and the unique ID of the algebra instance:
+On the other hand, printing an algebra converts it to a compact string representation that contains its class name, algebra name, and the unique ID of the algebra instance:

 .. code:: ipython3